tanstefanie/50.043-Database-Systems/lab3.md

 Be careful about race conditions in your lock implementation --- think about how concurrent invocations to your lock may affect the behavior.

-(You way wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html"> Synchronization</a> and <a href="https://winterbe.com/posts/2015/04/30/java8-concurrency-tutorial-synchronized-locks-examples/"> Lock</a> in Java).
+(You may wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html"> Synchronization</a> and <a href="https://winterbe.com/posts/2015/04/30/java8-concurrency-tutorial-synchronized-locks-examples/"> Lock</a> in Java).

 ***